apache/trafficcontrol/docs/source/admin/traffic_router.rst

 6. Start Traffic Router: ``sudo systemctl start traffic_router``, and test lookups with dig and curl against that server.
 	To restart, ``sudo systemctl stop traffic_router``, kill the traffic router process, and ``sudo systemctl restart traffic_router``
 	Also, crconfig previously recieved will be cached, and needs to be removed manually to actually be reloaded /opt/traffic_router/db/cr-config.json
-7. Snapshot CRConfig; See :ref:`rl-snapshot-crconfig`
+7. Snapshot CRConfig; See :ref:`snapshot-crconfig`

 ..
 Note:: Once the CRConfig is snapshotted, live traffic will be sent to the new Traffic Routers provided that their status is set to ``ONLINE``.